sriramab/gym/README.md

 # gym
 GYM - GAMA for you and me

-gym stands for : GAMA for You and Me,
+gym stands for : GAMA for You and Me,   see [wiki](https://github.com/sriramab/gym/wiki)

 i.e., for non computer-scientists and non-programmers like You and Me who are social scientists or agent-based modelling enthusiasts with some basic skills in programming.